Disclaimer: I don't own Pokémon or have any rights to it

 Angry caws quickly turned to distressed shrieks.

 They surfaced several feet away from the battle.

 The beedrill easily overpowered the surprised murkrow.
-Their twineedles dispatched their less experienced opponents in a few hits.
+Twineedles dispatched their less experienced opponents in a few hits.
 Only an unlucky few fell to the river.

 Honchkrow flew in loops, swooping and diving at high speed.
 It shrieked when Firebrand wouldn't let go.

 The murkrow ignored their leader's distress.
 Grumbling bellies drove them to ignore the battle and feed.
 The fields looked unguarded.
 They eyed the fruits lustfully, each one picking a tree to gorge itself.